docQodly/docs/docs/studio/pageLoaders/events.md

 #### Navigation Action

-For events bound to Navigation actions, the collapsed card displays only the targeted webform on the left side, with the icon of the transition method on the right side.
+For events bound to Navigation actions, the collapsed card displays only the targeted Page on the left side, with the icon of the transition method on the right side.

 <Column.List align="center" justifyContent="between">
     <Column.Item width="50%">